superluminar-io/workshop/content/02_costs/_index.md

 superwerker itself is free and open source under an [MIT licence](https://github.com/superwerker/superwerker/blob/main/LICENSE.md).
 Costs may be incurred by the AWS services you set up.
 Smaller set-ups and test set-ups cost less than $10/month.

 A goal of superwerker is to provide you with a set of well configured AWS services.
-These services come with their normal pricing depending on the AWS region you choose.
+These services come with their normal pricing depending on the AWS region you choosepac.

 Some AWS services that will be configured by superwerker are: